 5. Move the throttle lever away from the SLOW position, about 1/3 of the way toward the FAST position.

-6. Pull the starter grip lightly until you feel resistance, then pull briskly in the direction of the arrow as shown.
+6. Pull the starter grip lightly until resistance is felt, then return the starter grip once.

 Do not allow the starter grip to snap back against the engine.
 Return it gently to prevent damage to the starter.